Did you fail the one hour glucose screening test? You aren’t alone! Here’s what to expect next and answers to all the questions you might be having.

 Do I have Gestational Diabetes if I failed the one hour test?

-I’ve seen anywhere from 10% to 75% of those who fail will go on to pass – but I had a hard time finding an actual number.
+I have honestly seen figures from 10% to 75% of those who fail will go on to pass – but I had a hard time finding an actual number.

 Do I really need to take the three hour test?